jaywink/socialhome/docs/development.rst

 Developing with Docker
 ------------------------

-If you choose, you may develop Socialhome using Docker, rather than installing Postfix and Redis manually on your computer.
+If you choose, you may develop Socialhome using Docker, rather than installing Postgres and Redis manually on your computer.

 Supported versions